AdaCore/gnatstudio/docs/users_guide/editing.rst

       change the permissions of the file on disk: it only changes the writability of the view in the source editor.

-      When you try to save a read-only file, GPS asks for confirmation, and if possible, saves the file, keeping its read-only state.
+      When you try to save a read-only file, GNAT Studio asks for confirmation, and if possible, saves the file, keeping its read-only state.

-    * If the file is maintained under version control and version control is supported and enabled in GPS, the next icon shows VCS information for the file: the VCS kind (e.g. CVS or subversion) followed by the revision number and, if available, the file's status.
+    * If the file is maintained under version control and version control is supported and enabled in GNAT Studio, the next icon shows VCS information for the file: the VCS kind (e.g. CVS or subversion) followed by the revision number and, if available, the file's status.

 *Contextual menu*